yua10/rock_paper_Scissors/week-1/bootstrap/bootstrap-exercise/README.md

 ### Duration

-You have **1 hour 30 minutes** to make as much progress on this task as possible.
+You have **2 hours 30 minutes** to make as much progress on this task as possible.

 ### Team

-Same pairs as earlier in the day.
+Same pairs as yesterday.

 ## Brief